church

 CBN.com Interactive Media Producer

-CBN.com You may not have realized it, but last week was a groundbreaking time for the Church — a week that was just the lastest in a culmination of technological developments and social trends that hold immeasurable significance with potentially world-changing consequences.
-And the most exciting part about it was that anyone with an Internet connection could see what God was doing.
+CBN.com – You may not have realized it, but that last year has been a groundbreaking time for the Church — the last few months were the culmination of technological developments and social trends that hold immeasurable significance with potentially world-changing consequences.
+And the most exciting part about it was that anyone with an Internet connection can see what God was doing.

 In his bestselling book The Tipping Point, Malcolm Gladwell explains how seemingly average social trends can go on to have world-changing implications.
 In explaining the concept of his book on his blog he said, “It's that ideas and behavior and messages and products sometimes behave just like outbreaks of infectious disease.
 They are social epidemics.”